API Tester - Free Online HTTP Request Builder

 The fetch API is the modern standard for making HTTP requests in JavaScript.
 The generated code uses async/await syntax with proper error handling.
 It includes the method, headers object, and body.
 You can paste it into a browser console, Node.js script, or your application code.

 The requests library is the standard HTTP client for Python.
 The generated code includes the import statement, all necessary parameters, and basic error handling.
-It is ready to run in a Python script or Jupyter notebook.
+It is run in a Python script or Jupyter notebook.

 The sidebar provides two ways to manage your requests.
 Collections let you save requests with custom names for reuse.
 Click "Save Current Request" to add the current request configuration to your collection.
 Click any saved request to load it into the builder.
 You can export your entire collection as JSON to share with teammates or import a collection from a JSON file.